-This article describes how to monitor a (cluster of) redis server.
-Bleemeo will detects automatically the redis server (it can runs in a Docker container or directly on the host) and create automatically a service dashboard.
+This article describes how to monitor a (cluster of) Redis server.
+Bleemeo will detects automatically the Redis server (it can runs in a Docker container or directly on the host) and create automatically a service dashboard.
 This article will also covers creating a custom dashboard with additional metrics.

 What is Redis?

 Redis is an in-memory data structure store, open source and it was officially released in 2009.
-Nowadays Redis is the most used NoSQL database in containers and is one of the most populars key-value databases.
-Many organisations such as Twitter, GitHub, Snapchat and Flickr use it.
+Nowadays Redis is the most used NoSQL database in containers and is one of the most popular key-value databases.
+Many organizations such as Twitter, GitHub, Snapchat and Flickr use it.
 Initially developed by Salvatore Sanfilippo, it's sponsored by RedisLabs and it's written in ANSI C and works in most POSIX systems.

 How to configure Redis to Bleemeo?

-After installing the agent, agent discovers the redis server and start fetching metrics.
+After installing the agent, agent discovers the Redis server and start fetching metrics.

 A new service dashboard is automatically created in your server dashboard.
 This looks like:

 By default, two metrics are graphed on the dashboard: number of operations per second and hit ratio.
-To see all metrics than are gathered from a redis server, just check our documentation
+To see all metrics than are gathered from a Redis server, just check our documentation

 How to customize your dashboard?